-If you have dyslexia, or another specific learning difficulty, and would like to be considered for an adjustment at the Initial Selection Test or Assessment Centre, you must declare this in your application form and be ready to submit your most recent report from a qualified Educational Psychologist or other suitably qualified professional (e.g. certain chartered psychologists or in some circumstances specialist teachers with a current Practicing Certificate in SpLD Assessment).
-This must be provided to us by 26th February 2020, so please get your paperwork in order now in readiness to send when requested!
+If you have a disability or condition, and would like to be considered for an adjustment at the Initial Selection Test or Assessment Centre, you must declare this in your application form and be ready to submit evidence in relation to your request.
+Your evidence must be provided to us by 3pm on 19th November 2021, so please get your paperwork in order now in readiness to send it by the deadline.
+Guidance on submitting evidence is available here.

-Your report will be reviewed by our specialist team and we will then notify you in advance of your assessment event about any adjustments (if any) that can be allowed.
+Your evidence will be reviewed by our specialist team and we will then notify you in advance of your assessment event about any adjustments (if any) that can be reasonably facilitated.